Know About The Amazing Tulsi Herb Benefits

 Vegetable soup

 Cut a few bundles of onion saplings, including the leaves, into small pieces along with celery leaves small pieces, 1 cup diced carrots, 1 cup diced tomatoes, 1 capsicum, salt and pepper according to taste, some neem leaves, one spoonful of carom seeds, one spoonful of tulsi, and one spoonful of oregano.
-Add these vegetables in water and boil to from a vegetable stock
+Add these vegetables to water and boil to form a vegetable stock

 Refreshing drink